Materiality

 - Right to self-determination and natural resources

-Commitment to the Sustainable Development Goals (SDGs) (GRI 2, GRI 3)
+Commitment to the Sustainable Development Goals (SDGs) (GRI 2-23)

 CKPower is committed to driving sustainability initiatives in a strategic and unified direction, ensuring long-term value creation for stakeholders across the value chain, while upholding its commitment to environmental and social responsibility.

-The company integrates sustainability principles and responsible business practices across environmental, social, economic, and governance (ESG) dimensions, along with comprehensive human rights principles at both the national and global levels.
-These principles serve as the foundation of CKPower’s sustainability strategy, ensuring alignment with international standards and ensuring effective implementation.
+- The Company integrates sustainability principles and responsible business practices across environmental, social, economic, and governance (ESG) dimensions, along with comprehensive human rights principles at both the national and global levels.
+These principles serve as the foundation of CKPower’s sustainability strategy, ensuring alignment with international standards and effective implementation.

 ✔ Vision and mission